nogden/ns-rules/README.md

 ns-rules allows you to enforce dependency rules between Clojure namespaces.

-Consider the folowing imaginary Clojure codebase that handles shipping.
+Consider the following imaginary Clojure codebase that handles shipping.

 ```
 src/